joonb14/GAZEL/README.md

 You can check the output on Logcat. <b>TAG is "MOBED_GazePoint"</b><br>
 ### Working on...
 MobiGaze uses Personalized model.
 This example is based on my Data.
 So would not work well on any other people.<br>
 Now working on Calibration.
-Typically we are going to use 4 or 5 point calibration with SVR.<br>
+Typically we are going to use 5 points calibration with SVR.<br>
+TopLeft, TopRight, BottomLeft, BottomRight, and Center<br>
 Since multi output SVR doesn't exist in android, we are using 2 regressors(with android <a href="https://github.com/yctung/AndroidLibSVM">libsvm</a>) for x and y coordinate.<br>
 Training Code will be uploaded soon.
 ### Issues